Hamel Scholars Program

 The Hamel Scholars Program offers skill-building and professional-development workshops, volunteer opportunities, twice-annual Leadership Luncheons with high-profile speakers, and intimate "Teas with Trailblazers" to provide Scholars more personal conversations with leaders in a variety of arenas.
 Scholars are expected to participate in a select number of these opportunities each semester.

-Along with the requirements above, Hamel Scholars must continue to make progress toward completion of the University Honors Program requirements.
+Along with the requirements above, Hamel Scholars must maintain good standing in the Honors College.

-New Hampshire residency is required for incoming freshmen who wish to apply to the Hamel program.
-However, the Hamel Program typically admits rising juniors each spring (the number of available spaces varies each year), and no in-state residency is required to be admitted through this process.
+New Hampshire residency is required for incoming freshmen who wish to apply to the Hamel Scholars Program.
+However, the Hamel Scholars Program typically admits rising juniors each spring (the number of available spaces varies each year), and no in-state residency is required to be admitted through this process.

-Hamel Scholars alumni are welcome and encouraged to continue their involvement post-graduation!
+Hamel Scholars Program alumni are welcome and encouraged to continue their involvement post-graduation!

 Our Scholars truly benefit from the support, expertise, and mentorship of our Hamel Alums.
 Please know that you have an open invitation to return to campus for any of our Hamel Scholars events, formal or casual.

-Experts, leaders, scholars, and thinkers in all fields are encouraged to reach out to Emily Schoonmaker, Hamel Scholars Program Alumni Coordinator, to arrange a pop-up seminar or workshop, or for an invitation to chat with a small group of current Scholars at a "Tea with Trailblazers" event.
+Experts, leaders, scholars, and thinkers in all fields are encouraged to reach out to Daphne Chevalier, Hamel Scholars Program Alumni Coordinator, to arrange a pop-up seminar or workshop, or for an invitation to chat with a small group of current Scholars at a "Tea with Trailblazers" event.

 Hamel Scholars in the News